JulianLeviston/add1/README.md

 taking line based commands, and can show what's been put into the store in insertion order, and also work out their sum, product, and statistical mean based on standard arithmetic.

+Note that there are a number of Haskell source files that start with Step in the `src` directory.
+These are historical versions of the core semantics, illustrative of the steps taken to arrive at the current version.
+They may provide some useful insight as process documentation for how we arrived at the current version.

 ## Why Denotational Design?

 In denotational and algebraic design, the semantics reign supreme and the equations enforce the semantics.